-Disclosure of a scientific or technical nature in the Hammerdown Gold Project - Feasibility Study section of this MD&A has been approved by Mr. Garett Macdonald, P.Eng., President and CEO of Maritime, Mr. Jeremy Niemi, P.Geo., Technical Advisor of Maritime and Mr. Larry Pilgrim, P.Geo., Exploration Manager of Maritime.
-Mr. Macdonald, Mr. Niemi and Mr. Pilgrim are QPs and have verified the data disclosed in the Hammerdown Gold Project - Feasibility Study section of this MD&A, including sampling, analytical and test data underlying the information it contains.
+Disclosure of a scientific or technical nature in the Hammerdown Gold Project - Feasibility Study section of this MD&A has been approved by Mr. Garett Macdonald, P.Eng., President and CEO of Maritime and Mr. Larry Pilgrim, P.Geo., Exploration Manager of Maritime.
+Mr. Macdonald and Mr. Pilgrim are QPs and have verified the data disclosed in the Hammerdown Gold Project - Feasibility Study section of this MD&A, including sampling, analytical and test data underlying the information it contains.
 This included a site inspection, drill database verification, and independent analytical test work.